-The Public Health Agency of Canada (PHAC) conducts surveillance for Lyme disease in Canada and studies show the risk of the disease is growing in this country.
-According to recent research, published in April 2010, the risk is emerging in parts of southern Quebec due to newly found populations of ticks that carry the bacterium that causes Lyme disease.
-Similar changes in the distribution of Lyme disease-carrying ticks have been reported in Manitoba, Ontario, New Brunswick and Nova Scotia in recent years.
+The Public Health Agency of Canada (PHAC) in partnership with provincial and territorial public health authorities, conducts surveillance for Lyme disease in Canada.
+Our studies show the risk of the disease is growing in this country.
+Risk is emerging in parts of Manitoba, Ontario, Quebec, New Brunswick, Nova Scotia and has been present in southern British Columbia for several years, due to spread of populations of the ticks that carry the bacterium that causes Lyme disease.

 Ticks live in and around wooded areas and they get infected when they feed on mice, squirrels, birds and other small animals that can carry the bacterium.
 Ticks then spread the bacterium to humans.
 Tick bites are usually painless and most people do not know that they have been bitten.
-Two types of ticks are responsible: the western blacklegged tick in British Columbia and the blacklegged tick in other parts of Canada.
+Two types of ticks are responsible for the spread of Lyme disease in Canada: the western blacklegged tick in British Columbia and the blacklegged tick in other parts of Canada.
 People can’t spread Lyme disease to each other.
 Although dogs and cats can contract Lyme disease, there is no evidence that they can spread the infection directly to people.
 Pets can, however, carry infected ticks into homes and yards.
-Hunters may be at greater risk, because they spend more time in habitats where ticks tend to live.
-However, Lyme disease cannot be contracted from butchering or eating deer meat or organs.
+Hunters may be at greater risk of contracting Lyme disease because they spend more time in habitats where ticks tend to live.
+However, Lyme disease cannot be spread by butchering or eating deer meat or organs.

 Figure 2: This figure shows the size and colour of nymphs of the blacklegged tick in various stages of feeding by using a photograph of three nymphs superimposed on a plastic ruler and next to which a 10-cent coin has been placed.
 The photograph shows that unfed nymphal ticks are very small (0.15 cm long) and grey-brown in colour.
-As they engorge their abdomen enlarges and darkens until when fully fed the engorged nymph is approximately 0.3 cm long, almost black in colour and egg shaped.
+As they engorge, their abdomen enlarges and darkens.
+When fully fed, the engorged nymph is approximately 0.3 cm long, almost black in colour and egg shaped.